Skip to main content

 Shounak Ghosh

-Prior to joining Vanderbilt, Shounak received his education and training in History from Presidency College, Kolkata and the Centre for Historical Studies, Jawaharlal Nehru University, New Delhi.
-His M.Phil. dissertation, titled “Negotiating Rivalries: Trade, Territoriality and Diplomacy in Sixteenth-Century Coastal Gujarat and Western Deccan”, sought to locate South Asian politics within the contested trading world of the western Indian Ocean through a study of diplomatic encounters between competing dynasties and polities.
-He has also served as an editorial assistant for Studies in History, a leading peer-reviewed journal of South Asian studies, published bi-annually from CHS, JNU by SAGE publications.
+Shounak holds a B.A.
+Hons. in History from Presidency College, Kolkata, and M.A. and M.Phil. from the Centre for Historical Studies, Jawaharlal Nehru University, New Delhi.
+His M.Phil. thesis, “Negotiating Rivalries: Trade, Territoriality and Diplomacy in Sixteenth-Century Coastal Gujarat and Western Deccan”, argued that the mercantile aspirations of the Portuguese Estado da India in the sixteenth-century western Indian Ocean were expressed and realized through diplomatic negotiations with Islamicate courts of South Asia that shared a geographical boundary with the coast and had vested interests in the maritime space.
+Prior to joining Vanderbilt, Shounak served as an editorial assistant for Studies in History, a leading peer-reviewed journal in South Asian studies, published bi-annually from CHS, JNU by SAGE publications.